Shionomisaki Lighthouse

 Google Maps

-Cape Shionomisaki is about 17 minutes by bus or 15 minutes by taxi from Kushimoto Station on the JR Kisei Main Line.
+Cape Shionomisaki is approximately 17 minutes by bus or 15 minutes by taxi from Kushimoto Station on the JR Kisei Main Line.

 Resources